pysat/pysat/docs/tutorial/tutorial_basics.rst

 Note that a pandas data objects will hold to a strict time index, meaning that all variables must be the same length.
 Assigning a single value to an array will broadcast that value over all coordinates, resulting in a constant value as a function of time.
-To allow for multiple dimensions, the xarray data object allows more flexibility.
+To allow for multiple dimensions, the :py:class:`xarray.Dataset` allows more flexibility.
 If a single value is assigned to a new variable, it will be sent to the coords.